HMS Saint Eustatius

 HMS Saint Eustatius, also known as HMS Eustatia, was a 20-gun sixth rate frigate originally built by the Dutch Republic to serve in the Leeward Islands under the name de Graaf.
 She was taken by the British at the capture of Sint Eustatius in February 1781 and commissioned into the Royal Navy.
 She was sold in 1783.

 Construction and design

-The de Graaf was a Dutch 20-gun sixth rate frigate, constructed some time before 1781 to the following dimensions: 104 ft along the gun deck, 90 ft 3 in at the keel, with a beam of 27 ft 6 in and a depth in the hold of 10 ft 3 in.
+de Graaf was a Dutch 20-gun sixth rate frigate, constructed some time before 1781 to the following dimensions: 104 ft along the gun deck, 90 ft 3 in at the keel, with a beam of 27 ft 6 in and a depth in the hold of 10 ft 3 in.
 She measured 363 4/94 tons burthen by calculation, but was locally, and incorrectly, reported to be of 514 tons burthen.
 Her armament was made up entirely of 9-pounder long guns and she had a crew of 160 men.